Linuxander/DevSecOpos_Snyk_Bitbucket_Example/README.md

 - step: *snyk_security_scan
 ```

+# Example File

+View this [bitbucket-pipelines.yml](https://github.com/Linuxander/DevSecOpos_Synk_Bitbucket_Example/blob/main/bitbucket-pipelines.yml) example which shows how it's supposed to look like in your environment.

 # Conclusion

 By implementing the above Snyk and Bitbucket configurations, you will be able to have your CI/CD pipeline run vulnerability checks against your code.